sbofgayschool/KV2/document/usage.md

 ## Search Task, View Task and Cancel Task

-Choose TASK - Search tab in the right slide bar if the website.
+Choose TASK - Search tab in the right slide bar of the website.

 You can search tasks with conditions: